vsrn09/cp4mcm-nginx-app/README.md

     ## Image Policy

-    If you have IBM Containter Image Security Enforcement enabled in your MCM cluster, you can limit where images are allowed to be pulled from by specifying the allowed repositories to use.
+    If you have IBM Container Image Security Enforcement enabled in your MCM cluster, you can limit where images are allowed to be pulled from by specifying the allowed repositories to use.
 Lets see our image-policy.yaml file.

     ``` yaml